selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 3. Select reference build (Human GRCh37 if using pre-packaged TCGA/PCAWG datasets)

-4. Select the relevant Disease Type mutalisk will automatically choose relevant signatures to screen in sample.
-An alternate unbiased approach is to screen against all PCAWG (V3) signatures.
+4. Select the relevant Disease Type (mutalisk will automatically choose relevant signatures to screen in sample).
+An alternate unbiased approach is to screen against the full set of PCAWG (V3) signatures.
 To do this expand the PCAWG tab and 'select all' signatures.
 You do not need to specify a disease.

 5. Run analysis

-Next press the Go to Mutalisk button selected in Step 4 panel.
+Next press the Go to Mutalisk button selected in Step 4 panel [screenshot 6].

 .. container:: example-box